 There are three approaches to dealing with that:

 - The “head in the sand” approach: don’t use the services at all and miss out on the functionality I’ve described above.

 - The “limit your exposure” approach: put nothing sensitive in the cloud.
 (Spoiler: you almost certainly already do so regularly.)

 - The “I’ve got this” approach: use encryption.

 I use a combination of the latter two.

 Plenty of items in my OneDrive are simply files I’ve placed there.
-Should someone hack my Microsoft account5, or should the OneDrive servers become compromised, those files will be visible.
-Oh well.
+Should someone hack my Microsoft account,5 or should the OneDrive servers become compromised, those files will be visible.
+Oh, well.
 My approach to this is that for these files, “oh well” is the appropriate answer.

 Naturally, other encryption tools are also useful, including VeraCrypt, encryption provided by various zipping utilities, and others.
-Tools like Cryptomator and BoxCryptor, however, automate the process of encrypting individual files, making them perfect for use with cloud services like OneDrive.
+Tools like Cryptomator and BoxCryptor, however, automate the process of encrypting individual files, making them perfect to use with cloud services like OneDrive.